JuliaGraphics/ColorSchemeTools.jl/docs/src/tools.md

     ], "", "")
 ```

 (Extracting color schemes from images may require you to install image importing and exporting abilities.
-These are platform-specific.
-On Linux/UNIX, ImageMagick.jl can be used for importing and exporting images.
-Use QuartzImageIO.jl on macOS.)
+These are platform-specific.)

 ## Sorting color schemes